Orange Creamsicle Bundt Cake

-And third, as as a glaze, which we will not only drizzle on top, but all over each slice, because this glaze is basically like drinking a liquid creamsicle… as in, it is amazing.
+And third, as a glaze, which we will not only drizzle on top but all over each slice, because this glaze is basically like drinking a liquid creamsicle… as in, it is amazing.
 Too amazing to merely use as a typical glaze on top of the whole cake, so we’re going to slice it and pour more on each slice.
 YES.

 Tips and Tricks for the Best Orange Creamsicle Bundt Cake